 Under the category "% Official Plan and Zoning By-Law Policies Implemented" all of the municipalities are in process of implementing.
 The majority of municipalities have amended their Official Plans, and are waiting for municipal council approval of these amendments.
 Regarding emergency management policy implementation, Otonabee-Peterborough Source Protection Area is working with the remaining municipality to update their Emergency Planning Document to reflect changes to the vulnerable area as a result of a new well and wellhead protection area.
-Lower Trent Source Protection Authority continues to assist the remaining municipalities have begun the process.
+Lower Trent Source Protection Authority continues to assist the remaining municipality with incorporating source protection in municipal emergency plans.
+All municipalities have begun the process.